 • Professional Engineer (P.E.): All reports are signed and sealed by Armando Longueira, P.E.
 (FL License #67462).
 This meets the stringent requirements of Florida Statute 471.

-• Level II Certified: We hold Level II certification (transitioning to Level III) with a valid Written Practice.
+• Level III Certified: We hold Level III certification with a valid Written Practice (WP) ans Standard Operating Procedure (SOP).

-• Experience: We have logged over 3,500 hours of On-the-Job Training (OJT), far exceeding the 1,200-hour requirement for Level II designation.
+• Experience: We have logged over 3,500 hours of On-the-Job Training (OJT), far exceeding the On-Job-Training hours requirement for Level III designation.

 • HUD/FHA Experts: We are qualified inspectors for government-backed loans, ensuring electrical systems meet "Safe, Sound, and Secure" standards.